Home

 Hi Donna

 I am not a resident of Michigan and really don't know the laws pertaining to building either above ground or inground swimming pools for your state.
+I do know that many state and counties require a building permit for both kinds of pools. taxes are another issue.

 I did some research and found some websites that you could use: